-Using your minimum credit card payments, add up each of your monthly credit card bills.
-Is your monthly bill total larger than your monthly income or does your income out earn your bills?
-Use your knowledge of your overall balance to select a credit card debt consolidation solution that fits your situation:
+Using your minimum credit card payments, add up all your monthly payments and debt (not just credit cards).
+Is your monthly bill total larger than your monthly income or is your income greater than your bills?
+Use your knowledge of your overall balance to select a credit card debt consolidation solution that fits your situation.

 Ways to consolidate your credit card debt